bitaemi/rxjs-reactive-patterns/README.md

 - Run : ``ng new --skip-install rxjs-reactive-patterns`` to generate a simple, clean project structure, without dependencies

-- ``npm i yarn -g`` to install yarn globaly
+- ``npm i yarn -g`` to install yarn globally

--  ``yarn` after this to quickly install dependencies for this app via YARN
+-  `yarn` after this to quickly install dependencies for this app via YARN

+- restart your IDE if you're using it's terminal, to refresh project content

 ## 1.0.
 Development server